tlepple/iceberg-intro-workshop/README.md

 ###  Example from data in our customer table:

+When we loaded our `customer` table initially it had only 5 rows of data.
+We then ran a `MERGE` query to update some existing rows and insert new rows.
+With this query we can see our table results as it existed in that initial phase before the `MERGE`.

 We need to grab the `snapshop_id` value from our above query and edit the following query with your `snapshot_id` value.

 Query of the table after our first INSERT statement:
-  *  replace thse snapshop id with your value:
+  *  replace this `snapshop_id` with your value:

 In this step we will get results that show the data as it was originally loaded.
 ```